ecnepsnai/Lucy/README.md

 ## Setup

 Installing lucy is easy!
-Upload all of the files to your website and goto login.php.
-Login using the email `foo@bar.com` and the password `admin`.
-Go to the Settings tab and finish the setup.
-Create a new user if you want.
+Just upload all of the files and open it in your web browser.
+You will be automatically brought to the setup page.

 ## Todo

 - [ ] Add MSSQL support
 - [ ] Add SQLite support
-- [ ] Add automated setup page
+- [x] Add automated setup page
 - [ ] Write full documentation
 - [ ] Add dynamic error pages
 - [ ] Execute function-control-shift-kill